MaxenceGiraud/MachineLearningAlgos/README.md

 * Implement backprop of Pooling Layers
 * Find out how OPTICS makes the clusters from reachability graph
 * Implement LASSO using Least angle regression
-* Add Deep Q learning and Advantage Actor Critic algos
+* Rework and add Deep Q learning and Advantage Actor Critic algos
 * Complete Explanations of all currently implemented algos
 * Implement optimization of SVM's dual problem (already formulated)
 * Once completed import the work of bayesian PCA